happyhorseskull/you-can-datamosh-on-windows/README.md

 #

+ffmpeg makes it super easy to trim a video:
+`ffmpeg.exe -i [original video file name].mp4 -ss 30 -t 10 [new video file name].mp4`

+`-ss` says to start copying the original video at 0:30 seconds and `-t` is how many seconds long the video will be which means the new shorter video is a copy of 0:30..0:40 of the original video.

+#

 GIF?
 GIF!

-Okay so mp4 files are fun and good but what about GIFs?
+Okay so MP4 files are fun and good but what about GIFs?
 That is not a problem with ffmpeg.exe.

-`ffmpeg.exe -v error -i [video file name].mp4 [file name].gif`
+`ffmpeg.exe -v error -i [video file name].mp4 [gif file name].gif`

 However the GIFs from that are kinda not that great so I adapted the information from http://blog.pkh.me/p/21-high-quality-gif-with-ffmpeg.html and made `video_to_gif.bat` for your high-quality GIF convenience!
 The command to use it is:

 `video_to_gif.bat [video file name]`

 or you can drop the video on the `video_to_gif.bat` in the file explorer window.
-Your new GIF will be in the `GIFs` folder
+Your new GIF will be in the `GIFs` folder as `[original video file name].gif`

 The current settings in `video_to_gif.bat` will copy the first 10 seconds of the video to the GIF.
 But it it easy to change that.
 You can either: